Risely

 Establishing a Clear Knowledge Management Strategy

 Embracing technology plays a significant role in overcoming knowledge management challenges.
-Managers should carefully select and implement suitable knowledge management systems and tools that align with organizational needs and capabilities.
+As an L&D manager, selecting suitable knowledge management systems and tools that align with organizational needs and capabilities is imperative for your success.
 These systems can enable efficient information storage, retrieval, and sharing and support collaboration and communication across teams.
-Additionally, managers should stay updated with emerging technologies and trends in knowledge management to leverage them for enhanced efficiency and effectiveness.
+Additionally, you must should stay updated with emerging technologies and trends in knowledge management to leverage them for enhanced efficiency and effectiveness.
+Recently, organizations like Microsoft’s Project Cortex have been using embedded AI to simplify knowledge dissemination through topic clustering and cards.
+And that’s just the tip of the iceberg: AI has helped many organizations come out of the slump created by the chaotic information organization.Establishing Knowledge Management Champions

 Take the free active listening skill assessment to identify weak areas and get support.